 The improvement stage merges a pair of node sets (two modules or a module and a single gene) if the global score increases and the new link passes the significance test.
-Note that considering a merge that creates a new module Y requires recalculating p(Y,Z) for all other modules Z in M, in order to calculate the global score.
+Considering a merge that creates a new module Y requires recalculating p(Y,Z) for all other modules Z in M, in order to calculate the global score.
 This process is done greedily: iteratively, the merge that yields the best improvement is performed until no possible merge can improve the global score.

-We modified the above method to allow for fast analysis of large graphs, as follows.
-First, when calculating p(U,V) we consider the links in G' (the un-weighted version of G).
-We use a hypergeometric test to evaluate if a node has significant number of edges in G' to the opposite set (e.g., from a node $v \in V$ to the set U), and then all node p-values are merged using Fisher's method (28).
-(U,V) are linked if the resulting value $<\alpha$.
+We modified the aforementioned method to allow for fast analysis of large graphs as follows.
+First, when calculating p(U,V), we consider the links in G' (the unweighted version of G).
+We use a hypergeometric test to evaluate if a node has significant number of edges in G' to the opposite set (e.g. from a node $v \in V$ to the set U), and then all node P-values are merged using Fisher's method (29).
+The sets U and V are linked if the resulting value $\leq \alpha$.
 This test is much faster and provides maps of equal quality to using the Wilcoxon test on G (see Supplementary Text).
-Note that weighted tests, such as the Wilcoxon test, are not always appropriate for detecting linkage among gene modules.
-For example, in the differential correlation graphs, a strong link must contain many positive edges, while the Wilcoxon test only looks at the ranks of the edge scores.
+Weighted tests, such as the Wilcoxon test, are not always appropriate for detecting linkage among gene modules.
+For example, in the DC graphs, a strong link must contain many positive edges, whereas the Wilcoxon test only looks at the ranks of the edge scores.

-Second, we set another parameter $\beta >> \alpha$, and if at some point the p-value for the possible link between two sets is at least β , we say that the sets are anti-linked.
+Second, we set another parameter $\beta >> \alpha$, and if at some point the P-value for the possible link between two sets is at least β , we say that the sets are 'anti-linked'.
 In the original algorithm, when considering merging two sets U and V into W, possible links between W and every other set Y must be calculated.
 However, if U and Y are anti-linked or V and Y are anti-linked then we mark W and Y as anti-linked, avoiding the need to consider the possible link (W,Y).
-In practice we used α =0.005 for the yeast data as suggested in (17), and tested several options in the gene expression data (see Supplementary Text).
-In all cases we used β =0.2.
+In practice, we used $\alpha = 0.005$ for the yeast data as suggested in (17) and tested several options in the gene expression data (see Supplementary Text).
+In all cases we used $\beta = 0.2$.
 Finally, we perform multiple merge steps simultaneously in a single iteration in a way that guarantees that the global score improves (see Supplementary Text).
 This provides a speed up of two-fold or more in practice without loss of solution quality.